jaafaralaswad/Improved-Brick-Finite-Elements-for-Beam-Problems/README.md

 However, **low-order brick elements** often suffer from **locking**, leading to inaccurate results.
 This project develops **brick finite element beams**, combining **Lagrange shape functions** with the **Assumed Natural Strain (ANS)** method to alleviate locking.
 We apply the code to a **benchmark problem** and investigate the **effects of different locking modes**.
 We also compare **ANS** to other approaches like **h-refinement**, **p-refinement**, and **reduced integration**.

+Below are two videos comparing the analytical and finite element solutions for a cantilever beam subjected to a tip moment.

+The **first video** shows the **analytical solution**, where the beam forms a full circle under a tip moment of **M = 2π·EI / L**.

+The **second video** presents the **finite element simulation** using a coarse 3D mesh with four fully integrated trilinear elements.
+Due to **locking**, the beam fails to deform into a full circle and appears overly stiff.

 [![Cantilever Beam Forming a Full Circle – Analytical Solution](https://img.youtube.com/vi/4MB-QnyLL30/0.jpg)](https://www.youtube.com/watch?v=4MB-QnyLL30)

 [![Beam Fails to Curve Fully – FEM with Locking (4 Elements, Full Integration)](https://img.youtube.com/vi/REFapxlKZWc/0.jpg)](https://www.youtube.com/watch?v=REFapxlKZWc)